chipsalliance/firrtl-spec/spec.md

 1. If the expression is an identifier, the kind of component determines the flow:
     1. Nodes are sources.
     2. Wires and registers are duplex.
-    3. For ports, `input` ports are sources and `output` ports are sinks.
+    3. For ports, the kind depends on the direction.
+        1. Input ports have source flow.
+        2. Output ports have sink flow.
     4. Submodule instances are sources.
     5. Memories are sources.
 2. If the expression is a sub-index, the flow is the same as the vector type expression it indexes.